maxiv-science/nanomax-analysis-utils/README.md

 conda install -c maxiv nanomax-analysis-utils
 ```

 When that's done, you can use the library or run the `scanViewer` application directly.
+For Eiger images, it's good to have `bitshuffle` or `hdf5plugin` installed.

 ### From git